Beginning May 1st 2025.

 Following Me ‘Live’.

-I will be using my YB Tracker which emits a GPS location every hour or thirty minutes while I’m walking.
-You can view previous routes HERE.
+I will be using my YB Tracker which emits a GPS location every hour while I’m walking.
+You can view the route HERE.
+You need to refresh the page to receive updates.

 If You Would Like To Help.